patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/popover/popover.md

 <img src="./img/popover-example.png" alt="popover example with placeholder text for the title and informational text" width="300"/>

+For information on other forms of on-screen help, see [Tooltip](/components/tooltip/design-guidelines) and [Hint](/components/hint/design-guidelines).

 ## Usage
 Popovers are commonly used on form field labels, page titles or headings, or table column headings.
 Use popovers to:
 - Anticipate and answer questions for the user.